json-schema-org/blog/pages/posts/get-started-with-json-schema-in-node-js.md

 Perhaps you've tried to build your own custom validation before, but it starts to feel messy and difficult to maintain.
 You want to put some reliable validation in place and move on to building exciting new features in your application.
 Why is adding in validation *such* a headache?!

-In this article we're going to learn how the JSON Schema specification can help us create flexible validation rules.
+In this article, we're going to learn how the JSON Schema specification can help us create flexible validation rules.
 We'll write a schema which describes the format we expect data to be in, then we'll write some JavaScript that uses the Ajv validator library to validate our data against it.

 Let's get started!